-- If additions to the Segment Number of Companies are required: - The number of companies is increased to include all companies with a full market capitalization higher than the upper boundary of the Global Minimum Size Range. - The number of companies is increased to include all companies with a full market capitalization higher than the upper limit of the Lower Size Range Boundary Proximity Area, if any, that are required to reach the lower boundary of the Market Coverage Target Range.22 - The additions are made in descending order of full market capitalization.
+- If additions to the Segment Number of Companies are required: - The number of companies is increased to include all companies with a full market capitalization higher than the upper boundary of the Global Minimum Size Range. - The number of companies is increased to include all companies with a full market capitalization higher than the upper limit of the Lower Size Range Boundary Proximity Area, if any, that are required to reach the lower boundary of the Market Coverage Target Range.
+21 - The additions are made in descending order of full market capitalization.
 The full market capitalization of the last added company then becomes the Market Size-Segment Cutoff.
 If the full market capitalization of the last added company is above the upper boundary of the Global Minimum Size Range then the Market Size-Segment Cutoff is set at this upper boundary of the Global Minimum Size Range. - If a reduction of the Segment Number of Companies is required to reach the Size and Coverage Target Area, limits are placed on the decrease in the number of companies, to further enhance index stability.
-These limits are implemented in the following steps:

-22 This step is implemented even if it brings the Market Size-Segment Cutoff from below the lower boundary of the Market Coverage Target Range to above the upper boundary of the Market Coverage Target Range.

-- First, a reduction of no more than 5% of the Initial Segment Number of Companies is made to bring the Market Size-Segment Cutoff into compliance with the Size and Coverage Target Area.
-Only the companies with full company market capitalization lower than the lower limit of the Upper Size Range Boundary Proximity Area can be removed.23 - If this reduction brings the Market Size-Segment Cutoff into compliance with the Global Minimum Size Range, or removes at least half the free float-adjusted market capitalization that lies between the smallest company before the adjustment of the Initial Segment Number of Companies and the lower bound of the Global Minimum Size Range, no further adjustment is necessary. - If not, then a reduction of not more than 20% of the Initial Segment Number of Companies is made to remove at most half the free float-adjusted market capitalization that lies between the smallest company before adjusting the Initial Segment Number of Companies and the lower bound. - In market segments with a small number of companies, the deletion of the first two companies is not subject to the limits described above.23 - When a limit is placed on the decrease in the number of companies, as explained above, the full market capitalization of the smallest company in the index will remain below the lower boundary of the Global Minimum Size Range.
+These limits are implemented in the following steps: - First, a reduction of no more than 5% of the Initial Segment Number of Companies is made to bring the Market Size-Segment Cutoff into compliance with the Size and Coverage Target Area.
+Only the companies with full company market capitalization lower than the lower limit of the Upper Size Range Boundary Proximity Area can be removed.
+22 - If this reduction brings the Market Size-Segment Cutoff into compliance with the Global Minimum Size Range, or removes at least half the free float-adjusted market capitalization that lies between the smallest company before the adjustment of the Initial Segment Number of Companies and the lower bound of the Global Minimum Size Range, no further adjustment is necessary. - If not, then a reduction of not more than 20% of the Initial Segment Number of Companies is made to remove at most half the free float-adjusted market capitalization that lies between the smallest company before adjusting the Initial Segment Number of Companies and the lower bound.

+21 This step is implemented even if it brings the Market Size-Segment Cutoff from below the lower boundary of the Market Coverage Target Range to above the upper boundary of the Market Coverage Target Range.

+22 A company with full market capitalization within the Global Minimum Size Range is not removed if the removal would bring the Market Size-Segment Cutoff from above the upper boundary of the Market Coverage Target Range to below the lower boundary of the Market Coverage Target Range.

+- In market segments with a small number of companies, the deletion of the first two companies is not subject to the limits described above.22 - When a limit is placed on the decrease in the number of companies, as explained above, the full market capitalization of the smallest company in the index will remain below the lower boundary of the Global Minimum Size Range.
 In this case, the Market Size-Segment Cutoff is set at this lower bound of 0.5 times the Global Minimum Size Reference instead of the size of the smallest company.